-Vermilion Lakes in Banff provide great opportunities for wildlife viewing.
+Vermilion Lakes in Banff provides great opportunities for wildlife viewing.
 Their waters are normally calm enough for novice paddlers and a wooden dock right off the road offers easy access.
 The three lakes have incredible views of Mount Rundle and are very close to Banff town.
 Other lakes that are excellent for paddleboarding include Johnson Lake and Two Jack Lake, as they tend to be more sheltered from the wind than Lake Minnewanka.

 Lake Louise and Moraine Lake are idyllic locations for a SUP.
 Paddle the turquoise waters of Lake Louise with the striking Mount Victoria in the background and float on Moraine Lake as you are encircled by the famous Valley of the Ten Peaks.